PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/edge/paas-ta-container-platform-edge-deployment-guide-v1.2.md

 ### <div id='2.5'> 2.5.
 KubeEdge EdgeCore Installation
 After pre-installing CRI-O on **Edge Node** in the Edge area, install KubeEdge Edge Core to proceed with the setup.
 In the case of EdgeNode, the installation should proceed in **Ubuntu 20.04** environment for CRI-Oarm64 installation.

-- If the EdgeNode environment is **RaspberryPie**, add the following information.
-If it is not a raspberry pie environment, skip the following two steps and proceed from the Edge Node CRI-O installation process.
+- If the EdgeNode environment is **Raspberry Pi**, add the following information.
+If it is not a Raspberry Pi environment, skip the following two steps and proceed from the Edge Node CRI-O installation process.
 ```
 # vi /boot/firmware/cmdline.txt

 ... cgroup_enable=memory cgroup_memory=1 (Add at the very last)
 ```

-- Before installing CRI-O, there is an APT issue in the **Raspberry Pie Ubuntu 20.04** arm64 version, and the following action is taken.
+- Before installing CRI-O, there is an APT issue in the **Raspberry Pi Ubuntu 20.04** arm64 version, and the following action is taken.
 ```
 # killall apt apt-get